techmahedy/laravel-social-auto-poster/README.md

 <a name="section-1"></a>

 ## About Package
 Laravelia Autoposter is a composer package for Laravel application.
 This package will help you to auto post or auto share your content on social media.
 In this initial release, we are providing `Facebook` and `Tumblr` to share your contect automatically.
-Hope you will get great expericence with this package.
-Laravelia Autoposter has a few easy step to setup.
-No worries.
-Just follow this below few steps.

 <a name="section-2"></a>